wikimedia/operations-puppet/modules/package_builder/README.md

     [buildpackage]
     builder = GIT_PBUILDER_AUTOCONF=no git-pbuilder -sa

--sa being to enforce the original tarball to be included in the .changes file which is a requirement for Wikimedia reprepro.
+-sa is being used to enforce the original tarball to be included in the .changes file which is a requirement for Wikimedia reprepro.

+Note that before stretch git-buildpackage was provided as an equivalent command to gbp buildpackage.
+Both work on jessie but git-buildpackage does not work on stretch

 Results
 =======